TheOdinProject/curriculum/javascript/computer_science/project_hash_map.md

 ### What is a hash code

-Let us start by learning what does it mean to hash a value.
-Hashing means taking an input in and generating an output that represents this input.
-A Hash function should be a pure function, hashing the same input should always return the same hash code, there should be no random generation that is happening.
-For example, let's work a hashing function that takes a name and gives us the first letter of that name:
+Let's start by learning what it means to hash a value.
+Hashing involves taking an input in and generating an output that represents the initial input.
+A Hash function should be a pure function.
+Hashing the same input should always return the same hash code, and there should be no random generation component.
+For example, let's look at a hashing function that takes a name and gives us the first letter of that name:

 ```javascript
 function hash(name) {